 New Student Orientation

 A New Student Orientation program is held at the beginning of each semester to acquaint you with Eureka College and the community of Eureka.
-Your attendance is required at this orientation in order to register for classes.
+Your attendance is required at orientation.
 In addition to addressing academic and social issues, Eureka College makes special arrangements for international students to complete the shopping necessary to help you get settled, despite being so far from home.

 All full-time students are required to live in the college residence halls.
 Most residence hall rooms are designed for double occupancy.
 International students will be matched with American roommates to facilitate the immersion into the Eureka College culture.
 Vacation and summer housing is available.
 Typically, students staying on campus during vacations will be assessed a nominal fee per night.
 Students staying on campus during the summer will be charged a per month room rate.
 During these times, students are responsible for their own meals as the dining hall is closed.
 Click for more information.